-The Lower Lehigh Lions Club will hold its annual Fall Flea Market and Garage Sale 8 a.m. to 2:30 p.m.
+The Lower Lehigh Lions Club will hold a flea market and garage sale 8 a.m. to 2:30 p.m.
 Sept.
-9 (rain date Sept.
-10).
-For more information or to reserve a spot, call Ron at 610-966-3040 or go to www.e-clubhouse.org/sites/lowerlehigh/contact.php.
+8 at Macungie Memorial Park.
+The rain date is Sept.
+9. To reserve a spot, call Ron at 610-966-3040 or go to www.e-clubhouse.org/sites/lowerlehigh/contact.php.

-The 54th Annual Das Awkscht Fescht, one of the country’s largest antique and classic car shows, will take place Aug.
-4 to 6 at Macungie Memorial Park.
+The 55th Annual Das Awkscht Fescht, one of the country’s largest antique and classic car shows, will take place Aug.
+3 to 5 at Macungie Memorial Park.
+The featured car this year is the Packard.
 Gates open 6 a.m. for walk-ins and show cars enter after 7:30 a.m.
-The featured car this year is the vintage Chevrolet Club of America.
 The flea market remains open until dusk and craft vendors are open until 9 p.m.
 Musical entertainment continues until 10:30 p.m.
 Aug.
-5 and 6 and until 4:30 p.m.
+3 and 4 and until 3:45 p.m.
 Aug.
-7. Fireworks will light up the sky 9:30 p.m.
+5. Fireworks will light up the sky 9:30 p.m.
 Aug.
-5. For more information, go to www.awkscht.com.
+4. For more information, go to www.awkscht.com.